 Shop the Centralia Outlet Mall

 Need a shopping break?
-Centralia Outlet Mall off of Exit 82 is big enough to offer plenty of shops, but small enough that it won’t take you too long to find what you need (unless you want to spend some time combing for deals)!
-Stores at the outlets include a bit of everything, from a Coach Outlet to Bath & Body Works Outlet to shoe stores and a few places to eat.
+Centralia Outlet Mall, located off Exit 82, is big enough to offer plenty of shops but small enough that it won’t take you too long to find what you need (unless you want to spend some time combing for deals).
+Stores at the mall include a bit of everything, from a Coach Outlet to Bath & Body Works Outlet to shoe stores and a few apparel shops.
 The outlets are situated strip mall style instead of an indoor mall, so you can park close to the stores you intend to spend more time at.Continue to 5 of 8 below.

 05 of 08